 John G. Nestor has served on our Board since 2013, and is a member of our Audit Committee, Nominating and Governance Committee and Compensation Committee.
-Mr. Nestor is also a member of the board of directors and the audit committee of each of TCG BDC II and TCG BDC III.
-Prior to the completion of the NFIC Acquisition in June 2017, Mr. Nestor was a member of the board of directors and on the audit committee of NFIC.
+Mr. Nestor has also served as a member of the board of directors and the audit committee of TCG BDC II since April 2017.
+Prior to the completion of the NFIC Acquisition in June 2017, Mr. Nestor served as a member of the board of directors and on the audit committee of NFIC.
 Mr. Nestor may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
 Mr. Nestor joined Kirtland Capital Partners in March 1986.
 He is chairman and senior managing partner of this private investment firm.
 Prior to joining Kirtland Capital Partners, Mr. Nestor worked for 16 years for Continental Illinois Bank.
 For eight years he focused on lending to small businesses in the Chicago area.
 In 1977 Mr. Nestor was transferred to Philadelphia where he was involved in commercial lending and in 1979 he moved to Cleveland to manage Continental's Cleveland Office.
-Mr. Nestor is chairman of the board of directors of SmartSource Computer and Audio Visual Rentals, and he is also a member of the board of directors of the Kelvin and Eleanor Smith Foundation and as the board chair of Deaconess Community Foundation.
+Mr. Nestor is chairman of the board of directors of SmartSource Computer and Audio Visual Rentals, a member of the board of directors of Form Tech Concrete Forms and a member of the board of advisors of The Gates Group.
+Mr. Nestor serves as a trustee of the Kelvin and Eleanor Smith Foundation and as the board chair of Deaconess Community Foundation.
 Mr. Nestor is the former chairman of the board of trustees of the Cleveland Foodbank and The Diversity Center.
 Mr. Nestor is an experienced leader whose numerous board and advisory positions and experiences in the middle markets provide our Board valuable insights.